 EFI_DT_FIXUP_PROTOCOL" for hardware specific fixups to the DeviceTree.

-The contents of seven of these eight PE sections are measured into TPM PCR 11, that is otherwise
+The contents of eight of these nine sections are measured into TPM PCR 11.
+It is otherwise not used

-is not included in this PCR measurement, since it's supposed to contain signatures for the expected
+is not included in this PCR measurement, since it is supposed to contain signatures for the output of the

-results for these measurements, i.e. of the outputs of the measurement operation, and thus cannot also be
+measurement operation, and thus cannot also be input to it.

 .pcrsig" and/or "